Conference

 Siddhartha Allen said in his presentation 'Generative AI in DevOps':

 "We can build models now, in a fraction of the time with significantly more data.
 The first generation of GPT was a fraction of the size of the second version of GPT.
-And now, in 2023, the current model eclipses every other version that came before it.
+And now, the current model eclipses every other version that came before it.

 When it comes to app building, you can actually ask it to create code for a web app, and it will even give you a little explanation of how to run it."